-When planning engagement, it can be helpful to consider that social acceptance of a project is rarely the best goal for engagement.
+Social acceptance is not a guaranteed outcome of effective engagement; however, informed consultation can lead to broader social acceptance.
 Typically, there is not usually one entity that can grant acceptance; some communities within a geographic area might support the proposed project while others do not.
 Additionally, social acceptance, even if granted, can fluctuate and be revoked.
 A strength of Workforce and Community Agreements is that they can help settle disputes ahead of project deployment, strengthen civic participation, increase worker empowerment, secure the required workforce, and equitably align the resources and needs of local workers and communities with the benefits and opportunities of new projects.